frankynztein/LIM009-Cipher/README.md

 Do you need to send the message quickly?
 Relax!
 WhatsApp comes to the rescue with a link.
 And for the old school, email.

+**Area 51 Cipher** will help you keep all your important information safe from the wrong eyes : wink:

 ## Area 51 Cipher is super easy to use ;)